SEN and Disabilities

 - All TAs trained in the use of Numicon

-- Teacher and TA’s recieve induction training in supporting children with anxiety.
+- Teachers and TA’s received introduction training in supporting children with anxieties

-- 1 Member of staff ELSA training (Emotional Literacy Support Assistant).
+- 1 staff member received introduction to ELSA training (Emotional Literacy Support Assistant)

 - Class teachers deliver ‘High Quality Teaching’ planning lessons according to the specific needs of all groups of children (including SEN) in their class and will ensure that your child’s needs are met.

 - Support staff, under the direction of the class teacher, can adapt planning to support the needs of your child where necessary.

 - Specific resources and strategies will be used to support your child individually and in groups.